SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 **From View To Data-Source**

-Data binding from view to the component can be achieved by using the event binding technique.
+We can perform data binding from a view to a component by using the event binding technique.

 ```js
 (target)="statement"